Johnson City History

-Kingsport Tennessee has its own set of craft breweries to try.
-Most notably the Sleepy Owl Brewery with a focus of great beer and tons of live music you cannot go wrong checking it out.
-The other can’t miss is the Gypsy Circus Cider Company with awesome local ciders, great food, and a dog friendly environment.
+Kingsport, TN, has its own set of craft breweries to try.
+Most notably, the Sleepy Owl Brewery focuses on great beer and tons of live music, so you cannot go wrong checking it out.
+The other can’t-miss is the Gypsy Circus Cider Company with awesome local ciders, great food, and a dog-friendly environment.

-Bristol Tennessee and Bristol Virginia, this is a split border town so half of it is in Virginia and the other half in Tennessee, has really put together a beautiful downtown space with some interesting culinary and brewery options.
-Studio Brew should be your first stop, amazing beer in an old brick fully renovated building with a big patio.
-Holston Brewing Company offers a big outdoor space by the river, it’s dog friendly, and you can camp onsite.
-Finally, Bristol Station Brews and Taproom offers a cozy environment with varying styles for any palate, check it out.
+The town of Bristol splits the border between Tennessee and Virginia, an it has really put together a beautiful downtown space with some interesting culinary and brewery options.
+Studio Brew should be your first stop, serving amazing beer in an old, fully renovated brick building with a big patio.
+Holston Brewing Company offers a big outdoor space by the river, it’s dog-friendly, and you can camp onsite.
+Finally, Bristol Station Brews and Taproom offers a cozy environment with varying styles for any palate.
+Check them out.

 A Great Place To Live And Raise A Family